Sphereon-Opensource/mobile-wallet/README.md

    - [Sphereon](https://ssi.sphereon.com/demo/verifier/) (needs the branded Sphereon credential from the Sphereon issuer)
    - [Dutch Blockchain Coalition](https://dutchblockchaincoalition.org/en/userlogin) (Use the login button/screen.
 It needs the branded DBC credential from the Dutch Blockchain Coalition issuer)
    - [Future Mobility Data Marketplace](https://marketplace.future-mobility-alliance.org/) (Use the login button top-right.
 It needs the branded FMDM credential from the Future Mobility Alliance issuer)
-   - [Triall Clinical Insights Exchange](https://cix.triall.io) (Use the login button top-right.
-It needs the branded Triall credential from the Triall issuer)
    - [Auth0](https://verifiablecredentials.dev/presentation) (change the uri: `"uri": "<CREDENTIAL_TYPE>"` to `"uri": "SphereonWalletIdentityCredential"`)

    <br>